Zain-ul-Abdin45/literate-octo-system/WarehousingWisdom.md

 - **Scalability:** Two-tier architectures with Data Marts offer scalability advantages.
 New Data Marts can be created to accommodate the needs of additional departments or business units.

+**Example:** A financial institution utilizes a three-tier architecture with OLAP for complex financial analysis.
+OLAP cubes are created to allow analysts to explore data hierarchies and perform in-depth financial modeling.

 - **Challenges:** While Two-tier architectures with Data Marts offer advantages in terms of performance and departmental control, they can introduce challenges related to data consistency, data integration, and maintaining consistency between Data Marts and the central data warehouse.

 This architecture is particularly useful when different departments within an organization have distinct reporting and analysis requirements, and it allows for a more tailored approach to meet those needs.